 Penalty units are used to define the amount payable for fines for many offences.
-For example, the fine for selling a tobacco product to a person aged under 18 is four penalty units.

 The rate for penalty units is indexed each financial year so that it is raised in line with inflation.
 Any change to the value of a penalty unit will happen on 1 July each year.